 Mark your calendar

-You have 1 year from the date on your decision to request a decision review.
+You have 1 year from the date on your decision to request a Higher-Level Review or a Board Appeal.
+You can file a Supplemental Claim anytime, but we recommend you file within 1 year from the date on your decision letter.

 When you choose a Higher-Level Review, you’re asking for another review of the same evidence.
-A senior reviewer will take another look at your case and determine whether the decision can be changed based on a difference of opinion or an error.
+A higher-level reviewer will review your case and determine whether the decision can be changed based on a difference of opinion or an error.

 Can I request a Higher-Level Review?

 You can request a Higher-Level Review of an initial claim.
 This option isn’t available after a Higher-Level Review or Board Appeal.

 Appeal to a Veterans Law Judge by requesting a Board Appeal

 When you request a Board Appeal, a judge at the Board of Veterans’ Appeals will review your case.

 You can request a Board Appeal online right now.

 You can also request a Board Appeal by filling out a Decision Review Request: Board Appeal (Notice of Disagreement) (VA Form 10182).